muhammedgaygisiz/kata/README.md

 # Kata
+- Create new Angular Workspace
+`ng new my-workspace --create-application=false`

 1. Create a new Angular App with Routing and without versioning and skip install:
 `ng new --routing=true --skipGit=true --skipInstall=true`